 Polymers are extensively found in nature.
-Our body too is made up of many natural polymers like nucleic acids, proteins, etc. The Cellulose is another natural polymer which is a main structural component of the plants.
+Our body too is made up of many natural polymers like nucleic acids, proteins, etc. Cellulose is another natural polymer which is a main structural component of plants.
 Most of the natural polymers are formed from the condensation polymers and this formation from the monomers, water is obtained as a by-product.

-Some Natural polymers also include DNA and RNA, these polymers are very much important in all the life processes of all the living organisms.
+Some natural polymers also include DNA and RNA, these polymers are very much important in all the life processes of all living organisms.
 This messenger RNA is the one that makes possible peptides, proteins, and enzymes in a living body.
-Enzymes inside the living organisms help the reactions to happen and the peptides makes up the structural components of hair, skin, and also the horns of a rhino.
-The other natural polymers are polysaccharides or called as sugar polymers and polypeptides such as keratin, silk, and the hair.
+Enzymes inside the living organisms help the reactions to happen and the peptides make up the structural components of hair, skin, and also the horns of a rhino.
+The other natural polymers are polysaccharides or called sugar polymers and polypeptides such as keratin, silk, and the hair.
 Natural rubber is also a natural polymer which is made of hydrogen and carbon.

 Examples of Natural Polymers

 A protein is usually a naturally occurring type of polyamide.
-This polymer consists of an amide group present in the backbone chain of human body.
+This polymer consists of an amide group present in the backbone chain of the human body.

-- Cellulose– Cellulose is one of the most abundant organic compounds found on the Earth and moreover the purest form of natural cellulose is the cotton.
+- Cellulose– Cellulose is one of the most abundant organic compounds found on the Earth and moreover the purest form of natural cellulose is cotton.
 The paper manufactured from the woods of trees and also the supporting materials in leaves and plants mainly comprise cellulose.
-Like the amylose, it is also a polymer which is made from the monomers of glucose.
+Like this amylose, it is also a polymer which is made from the monomers of glucose.